What is cloud accounting? Trying to choose the best accounting software for your business can be difficult.

 One of the options available is online accounts software, also known as cloud software.

-All your data is held on a remote server, which you and anyone you choose can have access to.
-You will need to have access to the internet and log in to the software to access your accounts.
+All your data is held on a remote server to which you and anyone you choose can have access.
+You will need to access the internet and log in to the software to access your accounts.

 When I first looked into online accounting software I was very wary of someone else holding my data and ruled it out.
 I have now looked at it again and would choose cloud accounting over purchasing a product from the shelf.

 There are still a few products that are downloaded from the internet to use remotely.
 The best accounting software is all cloud-based and no longer proved a desktop option.
 The only way to obtain them is second hand using places like eBay.

 Here is a quick rundown of the best cloud accounting software packages